serveba/guardian/README.md

 ## Features

-* Define services with .yaml files.
+* Define services with .edn files.
-* Define connectors with .yaml files.
+* Define connectors with .edn files.
 Connectors are used for sending alarms to several targets (email, slack, telegram...)
 * Stores information internally with SQLite.
 * Admin Dashboard made with reagent with all the services and its data (https://github.com/multunus/dashboard-clj).
 * Real time data.